hosam-hubspire/react-native-upload/README.md

 Configuration object for unified uploads.

 - `chunkThresholdBytes` (optional): File size threshold in bytes.
 Files >= this size use chunked upload, files < this size use simple upload.
 Default: 5MB (5 _ 1024 _ 1024)
-- `getUploadUrl` (required): Unified function to get signed URLs for both chunked and simple uploads.
-The library calls this with `uploadType: "chunked"` or `uploadType: "simple"` based on file size.
+- `getUploadUrl` (required): Unified function to get signed URLs for chunked, simple, and thumbnail uploads.
+The library calls this with `uploadType: "chunked"`, `uploadType: "simple"`, or `uploadType: "thumbnail"` as needed.
 - `markUploadComplete` (required): Function to complete chunked multipart uploads
-- `getThumbnailSignedUrl` (optional): Function to get signed URL for video thumbnails
 - `onProgress` (optional): Callback for per-file progress updates
 - `onTotalProgress` (optional): Callback for overall progress across all files
 - `chunkSize` (optional): Size of each chunk in bytes (default: 5MB)